weaviate/weaviate-io/developers/weaviate/model-providers/transformers/embeddings-custom-image.md

 #### (Optional) Use the `sentence-transformers` vectorizer

 :::caution Experimental feature
 This is an experimental feature.
-Please use with caution.
+Use with caution.
 :::

 When using a custom image, you may set the `USE_SENTENCE_TRANSFORMERS_VECTORIZER` environment variable to use the [`sentence-transformers` vectorizer](https://sbert.net/) instead of the default vectorizer from the `transformers` library.